muzairkhattak/muzairkhattak.github.io/_news/announcement_21.md

 related_posts: false
 ---

-We have released our recent work on Prompt Learning with Text Only Supervision for Vision Language models!
-More details [on the project page](https://muzairkhattak.github.io/ProText/).
+We have released ProText, a novel framework to adapt Vision-Language models with text-only data.
+More details [on the project page](https://muzairkhattak.github.io/ProText/) !